Smoking in New Zealand: Advertising

+Smokefree generation

 On 9 December 2021, Associate Health Minister Ayesha Verrall confirmed that the Sixth Labour Government would introduce legislation to significantly reduce the availability of tobacco products in the country, by prohibiting their sale to anyone born after 2008 (described as creating a "smokefree generation"), and restricting them to specialty stores only.
 There would also be a restriction on nicotine content.
 The announcement was praised by the Green Party and several health leaders including New Zealand Medical Association chair Alistair Humphrey, Health Coalition Aotearoa smokefree expert advisory group chair Sally Liggins, and University of Auckland Associate Dean of Pacific Collin Tukuitonga for addressing the health effects of smoking particularly within the Māori and Pasifika communities.
 By contrast, ACT health spokesperson Karen Chhour criticised the proposed legislation, stating that prohibition was unworkable and claiming that it would create a black market for tobacco products.

 The Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 was passed on 13 December 2022, banning the sale of tobacco to anyone born after 1 January 2009 and reducing the number of retailers allowed to sell tobacco products On 27 November 2023, the incoming National-led coalition government announced it would repeal the Smokefree Environments Amendment Act, in part to fund its promised tax cuts.

 Lobbying

 On 5 September 2007, Action on Smoking and Health (ASH) called for the removal of tobacco from sale by 2017.
 Tobacco displays in shops were banned in 2012.
 Winston Peters, himself a smoker, has long been lobbying for the rights of smokers.
-In the 2016 New Zealand budget, ACT New Zealand also came out lobbying on behalf of smokers, arguing that although tax on tobacco had doubled in the last five years, smoking rates had only dropped by 1.3 percent.
+In the 2016 New Zealand budget, ACT New Zealand also came out lobbying on behalf of smokers, arguing that although tobacco taxation had doubled in the last five years, smoking rates had only dropped by 1.3 percent.